Lanbig/lanbig.github.io/_posts/2016-03-10-Predict-Online-News-Popularity.md

 As a result, Naïve Bayes does not work very well with the dataset.
 Decision tree is one the useful modeling technique since this technique is easy to interpret and understand the result.
 Moreover, random forest analysis is the best modeling technique with the dataset because it gets the highest accuracy in both training and testing dataset.

 ![Performance comparision](http://{{ site.url }}/img/content_images/pvn3.png)

+For recommendation and future action, there are some outliers in the variables and these outliers may impact on the accuracy of the predictive models.